Deciding what type of fireplace to add or upgrade to isn’t a simple decision—but knowing these pros and cons can make the decision easier

 Pros of a Gas Fireplace

-One of the main reasons people prefer gas fireplaces is their clean, natural heat and relative ease of use; some gas fireplaces power on with the touch of a button and have an always-burning pilot light.
+One of the main reasons people prefer gas fireplaces is their clean, natural heat and relative ease of use; sometimes, you can light gas fireplaces with the touch of a button and have an always-burning pilot light.
 They are also easy to fuel since gas fireplaces usually connect to the house’s natural gas line, and ventless gas or direct vent fireplaces do not require a chimney or flue.

 Cons of a Gas Fireplace